gabriel128/gmalloc/README.md

 ### Arenarray (cool name aye!)

 As the name suggest an Arenarray consists of an array of arenas for certain bucket.
-Each arena sizes are defined here: [TODO add link]
+Each arena sizes are defined here: https://github.com/gabriel128/gmalloc/blob/main/src/arenarray.c#L7
 The idea is that the higher the index, the higher the memory used by the Arena (it's aprox a linear grow of 10x to avoid too many system calls).
 It also uses a bit of extra memory to keep track of which arenas are full.
-Mostly for cache efficency when using lots of memory.
+Mostly for cache efficency when using high amounts of memory.
-The original design used Arenas as a linked list (it was also elegant with recursion) and finding a free slots with high memory usage was slow, mostly because it was using the cache poorly (checked with `perf record -e LLC-load-misses` and the L1 variant).
+The original design used Arenas as a linked list (it was also elegant with recursion) but finding a free slots with high memory usage was slow, mostly because it was using the cache poorly (checked with `perf record -e LLC-load-misses` and the L1 variant).

 It looks like the following